niyatibichu/cpsc-473/README.md

 # cpsc-473
-repository for CPSC-473 projects and homework assignments
+repository for CPSC-473 course projects and homework assignments